-“Obese children become obese adults, which may put them at greater risk for major life-threatening diseases, like diabetes, high blood pressure, high cholesterol and fatty liver disease,” said Gina Montion, MD, a pediatrician at Banner Health .
+“Obese children become obese adults, which may put them at greater risk for major life-threatening diseases, like diabetes, high blood pressure, high cholesterol and fatty liver disease,” said Gina Montion, MD, a pediatrician with Banner Children's.

 For these reasons and more, the American Academy of Pediatrics recently updated its clinical practice guidelines – the first in 15 years – aiming to move away from “watchful waiting” or delayed treatment.

 “The traditional approaches of watching and waiting for children to improve their weight or waiting for children to outgrow obesity wasn’t working,” Dr. Montion said.
 “The AAP has put out new guidelines which aim to provide evidence-based approaches that work better than what we’re currently doing.”

 As a parent, you want to do everything to protect your child.
 There is a lot of information out there swirling on this topic.
 Dr. Montion helps cut through the clutter and shares four important takeaways for parents and guardians.

 Obesity is a chronic disease

 “The overlying guideline changes are framed around obesity being a chronic disease, not a behavior, with multiple contributing risk factors, like poor access to healthy foods and safe places for physical activity,” Dr. Montion said.

 No one is immune to the risk of growing up at an unhealthy weight.
 Childhood obesity affects all communities and all categories of race, ethnicity and family income.
 However, the underlying cause is not as simple as one believes.